hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 then the username must match the company / project name.
 For most other account types this means "describe what you are" via username, e.g. "CuratedTechJobPosts".
-- You must be verified with your company, project, etc. page.<br />
+- You must [be verified](../mastodon/user/verification/) with your company, project, etc. page.<br />
 If your company, project, newsletter, etc. has a web page, then that web page must be verified on your profile.
-- All specialized accounts are welcome to [become verified](verification/).
+- All specialized accounts are welcome to [become verified with Hachyderm](verification/).

 ### Guiding Principles for All Specialized Accounts